TheHero29/ImageEditor/README.md

 1) Convert to Grayscale: Converts the input image to grayscale.
 2) Rotate Image Clockwise: Rotates the input image by 90 degrees clockwise.
 3) Rotate Image Anticlockwise: Rotates the input image by 90 degrees anticlockwise.
-4) Invert Image Horizontally: Horizontally inverts (mirrors) the input image.
+4) Invert Image Horizontally: Inverts Image along the vertical axis the input image.
-5) Invert Image Vertically: Vertically inverts (flips) the input image.
+5) Invert Image Vertically:  Inverts Image along the horizontal axis the input image.
 6)Change Brightness: Increases or decreases the brightness of the image based on user input.
 7) Apply Pixelated Blur: Applies a pixelated blur effect to the image based on a specified blur size matrix.